Healthy Strawberry Shortcake

 - 4–5 cups of fresh, sliced strawberries (sub: frozen and thawed sliced strawberries)

-- 1–2 tablespoons sugar (you could use coconut sugar or another unrefined sugar)
+- 1–2 tablespoons sugar (you can use coconut sugar or another unrefined sugar)

 - 1 1/3 cups whole wheat flour (I highly recommend using the white whole wheat variety!)